JAAKKO AUTIO — SPATIAL LISTENING ARCHITECTURES

 “Tilaäänen voima perustuu sen psykologiseen ulottuvuuteen, vaikuttaa katsojan tietoiseen ja alitajuiseen tunnetilaan.”

-The earlier text remains as a trace of a moment when structure was needed.
+The earlier text remains as a trace of a moment when that structure was necessary.

 In 2013, I wrote my thesis Kokonainen ääni while studying sound design at the Theatre Academy.